Available Funding options

 We understand that being involved in an insurance-based claim can be stressful and, at times, overwhelming.
 Clients are often managing multiple appointments, navigating unfamiliar systems, and repeatedly recounting experiences that may be distressing or upsetting.
 Our approach is to reduce unnecessary burden where possible, take the time to understand your situation, and focus on what will genuinely support your recovery and next steps.

-Services are currently delivered via secure telehealth or online video calls, allowing flexible access to care alongside other medical, rehabilitation, and work-related commitments.
+Services are currently delivered either in-person or via secure telehealth or online video calls, allowing flexible access to care alongside other medical, rehabilitation, and work-related commitments.

 Scheme-specific notes